 July

-The end of July sees some reprieve from the intense wetness.
-The sticky humidity, however, continues to stick around.
-July is generally not a comfortable time to travel to Kyoto.
+By the end of July, we finally start to see some reprieve from the intense wetness.
+The humidity, however, continues to stick around.
+In my opinion, July is generally not a comfortable time to travel to Kyoto, and one I’d recommend avoiding, if possible.

 - Average Rainfall: 230 mm